eduk8s/lab-workshop-builder/workshop/content/getting-started.md

 If at any time you make changes to the ``workshop/*.yaml`` files to add new pages, run ``restart-workshop`` again and reload the browser page.

+If you are just changing content of an existing page, you can reload the workshop content frame using the browser context menu, or press the <span class="fas fa-sync-alt"></span> button top right of the workshop dashboard while holding down the shift key.

 Have fun!!!